devopness/devopness/docs/applications/link-server-to-application.md

 1. On Devopness, navigate to a project then select an environment
 1. Find the `Applications` card
 1. Click `View` in the `Applications` card to see a list of existing `Applications`
-1. Click `DETAILS` on the application you want to link a server
-1. On the upper-right corner of the application details view, click `SETTINGS`
+1. In the list of applications, find the application you want to link a server and click the `NAME` of the application
-1. Use the drop-down menu to choose `Linked resources`
+1. Click the `Servers` tab
-1. On the upper-right corner of the `Linked resources` list, click `LINK TO`
+1. On the upper-right corner of the servers tab click `MANAGE`
-1. Use the drop-down menu to choose `Servers`
 1. Follow the prompts then click `Link`
-1. In the `Linked Resource` list, the recently linked server can be seen in the `DEPENDS ON` table
+1. In the `Servers` list, the recently linked server can be seen